 “The reorganization is in line with the SciLifeLab mission to provide front line technologies for the benefit of the Swedish research society.”
 Said Annika Jenmalm Jensen, Interim Director of Infrastructure at SciLifeLab.
 “To live up to this we need to regularly evaluate the infrastructure and we are planning on having international evaluations every 4-years when also new technologies will be brought in.”

-Five new national facilities, which applied as candidate facilities in 2016, will be starting their operations within SciLifeLab officially in July 2017:
+Five new national units, which applied as candidate units in 2016, will be starting their operations within SciLifeLab officially in July 2017:

 - BioImage Informatics

 - High Throughput Genome Engineering

 Nine of the center units also have new names from January 2017:

 - Autoimmunity Profiling (previously called Protein and Peptide Arrays)

 - Clinical Genomics Stockholm (previously called Clinical Genomics)